myoelmy/quaca/docs/tutorials/first_calculation.md

 Further physical assumptions and details are explained in [this paper](http://link.aps.org/doi/10.1103/PhysRevLett.117.100402).
 ## 2. Create the input file
 There are lots of things we could change in the above setup without changing the formula we have to use.
-Because of this inherent modularity QuaCa reads an input file that contains all these parameters, so that the program does not have to be recompiled on each change.
+Because of this inherent modularity, QuaCa reads an input file that contains all parameters such as the velocity of the particle, its distance to the surface, ... , so that the program does not have to be recompiled on each change.

 The parameters are written in  a `.json` file.
 It consists of sections, which are named after the classes (e.g. `GreensTensor`, `Polarizability`) and keys which are named after the properties they represent (e.g. the velocity v, the inverse temperature beta, etc.).
-Classes are abstract units that resemble a larger term in the formula for quantum friction such as the polarizability, the power spectrum or the Green's tensor.
+Classes are abstract units that resemble a larger term in the formula for quantum friction such as the polarizability, the power spectrum or the Green tensor.
 Let us now create an input file in the `data/` directory and call it `tutorial.json`:
 ```json
 {